 You can usually only use a retail card in that particular store, or sometimes in other stores within a retail group.
 For example, if you get a Gap card, you can also use it at Old Navy since they’re in the same brand group.

-Just be sure, however, that you don’t use your retail card as an all-access shopping pass, especially just to access some type of rewards bonus.
-You still need to pay off the balance each month, otherwise you’ll likely be paying above average interest.
+Just be sure that you don’t use your retail card as an all-access shopping pass, especially just to access some type of rewards bonus.
+You still need to pay off the balance each month, otherwise, you’ll likely be paying above-average interest.

 Secured credit cards

-You probably won’t get approved for a card that targets people with excellent credit, since you don’t have much of a credit history at all.
+You probably won’t get approved for a card that targets people with excellent credit, since you don’t have much of a credit history.
 Instead, consider taking out a secured credit card.
 You have to pay a deposit, which is held in a bank account and equals your spending limit.

 However, you can’t use that money to pay off your balance.
 It’s used as collateral in case you start missing payments on your card.
 But if you’re having trouble getting approved for other credit cards, a secured card can be a good first step before you move up to an unsecured card.

 When you first start applying for credit cards, expect to get denied.
 It’s likely to happen if you don’t have any credit history.
 But be strategic with your applications.
 Don’t shoot for top tier rewards programs, because you’re very unlikely to get approved for cards that require excellent credit.